PeterGQ/BusinessCardOCR/README.md

 # Trial and Error

-i am trying to extract the text from the image using pytesseract but i run into an error, "pytesseract.pytesseract.TesseractNotFoundError: tesseract is not installed or it's not in your PATH.
+problem: i am trying to extract the text from the image using pytesseract but i run into an error, "pytesseract.pytesseract.TesseractNotFoundError: tesseract is not installed or it's not in your PATH.
 See README file for more information."
+solution: i had to download the tesseract OCR and specify the path to it

+Web Devlopment
+I had so many issues trying to deploy my flask app to the web.
+My goal was to manage to do this for free so that severly limited my options.
+At first I attempted to use pythonanywhere which was recommended on a forum online.
+Everything went well up until i had install the dependencies in the pythonanywhere console.
+Apparently i didnt have enough space on the free account so i could not use it.
+The next thing i tried was putting my project on render.
+This was another recommendation which I found on reddit.
+The process was generally straighforward because i had used the software previously with a streamlit application.
+However, for some reason the routes on flask app seemed to always throw an error. secondly, i could not use the pytesseract because of the specific need for a path specification to the Tesseract-OCR.
+I solved the second error by switching to easyOCR but even then

 # The Results